 The Dutch capital is great all year round, but April to May and September to November are the best time to visit Amsterdam.
 Just imagine balmy weather during canal cruising, or a trip to the tulip fields of Keukenhof in spring!
-In saying that, Winter can be magical and quiet, and a great way to avoid the summer crowds.
+However winter can be magical and quiet, and a great way to avoid the summer crowds.
 Accommodation is often cheaper in the cooler months as well!

 What do I need to wear in the city?

 It of course depends on the season, but wear comfortable shoes to navigate through the small, cobbled streets.
 We don’t recommend high heels on those uneven streets!
 Light layers in Spring and Autumn are best.
-Winter can be very cold so come prepared for the snow and the wind!
-The locals are very up with the trends and you notice that they are generally dressed quite smart.
+However winter can be very cold so come prepared for the snow and the wind!
+Locals are very up with the trends and you notice that they are generally dressed quite smart.

 How do I use the metro and trams in Amsterdam?

 The public transport in Amsterdam is excellent.
-The trams and metro run between every 4-6 minutes.
-You can buy tram/metro tickets (tickets can be used on both) on the trams, at the machines in the metro and Central Station.
+Trams and metros run between every 4-6 minutes.
 The trams only accept credit cards (no cash).
 You can buy a 1 hour ticket, or a 24 hour pass.
-You can also buy all public transport tickets from Amsterdam Central Station.

 How do I get tickets to the Anne Frank House?

 Be sure to plan WELL in advance!
-You can only buy tickets to the Anne Frank House online.
-You cannot buy them at the entrance or line up for tickets.
+Tickets can only be bought online to the Anne Frank House.
+You cannot buy them at the museum entrance or line up for tickets.
 No other third party sells tickets, they are only available here.

 Do I need to book Van Gogh Museum tickets?

 Tulip season signals the start of spring.
 So you need to be here from the 21st of March – 19th of May.
 The Keukenhof gardens are 32 hectares of incredible tulips, you can also cycle through the tulip fields and around the countryside.
-It is best to see these sights with a tour which can make the most of your experience so get in touch if you want a day in the countryside admiring the flowers!
+It is best to see these sights with a tour which can make the most of your experience.

 The shopping in Amsterdam is fantastic.
 For small, boutique shops, visit the Nine Streets.
-If you are looking for Antiques and Collectables you can visit Waterlooplein Markets, and Spiegelgracht.
-If you want to see where the locals shop check out De Pijp and the Albert Cuyp Markets.
+If you are looking for Antiques and Collectables you can visit the Waterlooplein Markets, and Spiegelgracht.
+See where the locals shop check in De Pijp and at the Albert Cuyp Markets.